Skip to content

 7. And DNP?

-DNP toxicity is a well reported presentation to the ED, including a case report of a fatality in a teenage girl, using it as a weight-loss drug
+DNP toxicity is a well-reported presentation to the ED, including a case report of a fatality in a teenage girl using it as a weight-loss drug.

 Features usually occur within 4 hours, with agitation, flushing, hyperthermia and diaphoresis.
 As with Francesca, there may be abdominal pain, vomiting and diarrhoea.
 There may be yellow discolouration to the skin and urine, which can be confused with jaundice, and rash and desquamation can be a feature, (mis)leading you down the path of toxic shock.
-The deterioration can be very rapid with grossly elevated temperatures, heart rates and respiratory rates.
+The deterioration can be remarkably rapid with grossly elevated temperatures, heart rates and respiratory rates.

 References